anukarnam/AITravelHelp/README.md

 ﻿## 🧳 AI Travel Agent with Memory
-This app implements an AI-powered travel assistant that remembers user preferences and past interactions.
+This agent implements an AI-powered travel assistant that remembers user preferences and past interactions.
 It utilizes OpenAI's GPT-4o for generating responses and Mem0 with Qdrant for maintaining conversation history.

 ### Features
 - Chat-based interface for interacting with an AI travel assistant
+- Implements memory storage and retrieval using Mem0 and Qdrant
+- User-specific conversation history and memory viewing
 - Persistent memory of user preferences and past conversations
 - Utilizes OpenAI's GPT-4o model for intelligent responses
-- Implements memory storage and retrieval using Mem0 and Qdrant
-- User-specific conversation history and memory viewing

 ### How to get Started?
 1. Clone the GitHub repository
 ```bash
 git clone https://github.com/travelhelp.git